 - If you have multiple cards that offer the Uber Cash benefit, you can add each of these cards to your Uber account in order to stack Uber Cash.

-- If a purchase exceeds the amount of Uber Cash you have available, you do not have to pay the balance with your Amex card.
+- If a purchase exceeds the amount of Uber Cash you have available, you must pay the balance with an Amex card.

 - An easy way to use the credit without excessive fees is to order pickup rather than delivery through Uber Eats.